DavidKNam/MLP/README.md

-# Multilayer Neural Network
+# Multilayer Perceptron
-Main Objective: Implement a basic Multilayer Neural Network (MNN) to train and test on the MNIST data.
+Main Objective: Implement a basic Multilayer Neural Network to train and test on the MNIST data.

 Task 1:
 Implement a single hidden layer neural network and test the network on the XOR problem.